julius-speech/dictation-kit/README.md

 v4.5

 - Update to [Julius-4.5](https://github.com/julius-speech/julius/releases/tag/v4.5)
-- Updated speech detection parameters from `-lv 1500` to `-lv 500 -fvad 3` at main.jconf
+- Updated speech detection parameters from `-lv 1500` to `-lv 800 -fvad 3` at main.jconf
 - Set number of threads for DNN to 2 at julius.dnnconf
 - Removed old doc, Japanese text to UTF-8
+- added `adintool-gui.bat` for Windows

 v4.4